The ultimate guide to B2B branding

 Recent shifts in consumer considerations and expectations reflect a need for brands to behave less like faceless corporations, and more like people.
 Users everywhere are expressing a need for connection, transparency, empathy, and authenticity.

-It is commercially beneficial for B2B companies to foster enduring customer relationships; initial encounters with new customers often create opportunities for repeat business.
-As B2B tends to have longer buying cycles, trust and communication are essential to a smooth partnership – these considerations amplify the importance of the brand behind the product or service.
+It is commercially beneficial for B2B companies to foster enduring customer relationships as initial encounters with new customers often create opportunities for repeat business.
+As B2B tends to have longer buying cycles, trust and communication are essential to a smooth partnership.
+It’s these considerations that amplify the importance of the brand behind the product or service.

-B2B buyers are increasingly concerned with the reputation of (and rapport with) the brands behind the products & services they’re buying as this affects their brand perception by association.
+B2B buyers are also increasingly concerned with the reputation of (and rapport with) the brands behind the products and services they’re buying as this affects their brand perception by association.

-As digital transformation has impacted branding, so to has it enforced changes with how you communicate your branding; namely through your marketing.
+As digital transformation has impacted branding, so too has it enforced changes with how you communicate your branding, namely through your marketing.
 As with B2C marketing, your customers can interact with your brand in more ways than ever.
 Social media channels, such as LinkedIn, can now be used to reinforce brand image as well as drive leads and B2B sales.
-Likewise, a high SEO ranking can drive traffic and also legitimise a brand; reinforcing your brand perception in the eyes of potential customers.
+Likewise, a high SEO ranking backed up with a suite of high-quality content can drive traffic and also legitimise a brand, reinforcing your brand perception in the eyes of potential customers and giving you a great competitive advantage.

 Success stories